patxipierce/rasyen/README.md

 ### Template Syntax

 Templates are strings fed into the parser, who will look for _tags_, parts of the string with surrounding percent symbols, and proceed from there.
-Here is a basic description of a tags Symbology.
+Here is a basic description of a tags symbology.

 - `%` to open and close a _tag_.
 - `@` to separate _categories_.
 - `|` to to merge different _lists_.
 - `=` to separate different _filters_.

+With that in mind you can create templates with tags such as: `%list-a@category|list-b@category=filter-1=filter-2=filter-n%`.
+Easy peasy.

 ### Methods